-Table 24 below displays the estimated parameters of multiple linear regression model of youths' self-employment against Socio-economic factors.
-The coefficient (β_0) is 1.383, p=0.000 this means that even though all predictors were not considered, 1.383 youths will still engage themselves into self-employment.
-It can be observed that financial resource access showed a positive and statistically significant influence on youths' self-employment ($\beta = 0.044$, p=0.002), then when the access to financial resources of young people increased by 1 unit, youths' self-employment is expected to increase by 0.044.
-These findings go in the same stream as the findings of Amrutrao (2023) who found that there is a significant influence of access to resources in order to start one's venture.
-Moreover, these findings correlate with the Resource Based View theory which states that it important to access resources in order to start a new venture.
+Table 29 displays the estimated parameters of a multiple linear regression model of youths' self-employment against socio-economic factors.
+The coefficient (β_0) is 1.383 and p-value is 0.000, this means that even though all predictors were not considered, 1.383 youths will still engage themselves in self-employment.
+It can be observed that financial resource access showed a positive and statistically significant influence on youths' self-employment ($\beta = 0.044$, p= 0.002), and when the access to financial resources of young people increased by 1 unit, youths' self-employment was expected to increase by 0.044.
+These findings go in the same stream as the findings of Amrutrao (2023), who found that there is a significant influence of access to resources in order to start one's venture.
+Moreover, these findings correlate with the resource-based view theory, which states that it important to access resources in order to start a new venture.

-Moreover, social network also showed a positive and statistically significant influence on youths' self-employment ($\beta = 0.238$, p=0.000).
-As its coefficient (β) =0.238, it indicates that if youth social network increased by 1unit, youths' engagement into selfemployment increases by 0.238.
-The same results were also found by Quieroz et al. (2021) who found out that social network plays a significant to influencing young people to become self-employed.
-Moreover, these results align with the socionetworking theory which emphasize on the importance of establishing relationship in order to start one's business.
+Moreover, social networks also showed a positive and statistically significant influence on youths' self-employment ($\beta = 0.238$, p = 0.000).
+As its coefficient (β) = 0.238, it indicates that if youth social network increased by 1unit, youths' engagement in self-employment increased by 0.238.
+The same findings were also found by Quieroz et al. (2021), who found out that social networks play a significant to influencing young people to become self-employed.
+Moreover, these findings align with the socionetworking theory which emphasizes the importance of establishing relationships in order to start one's business.

-Furthermore, Family background displayed a negative but statistically significant impact on youth self-employment ($\beta = -0.103$, p=0.000).
+Furthermore, family background displayed a negative but statistically significant impact on youth self-employment (β = -0.103, p = 0.000).
 As its coefficient (β) = -0.103, it highlights that when there is an increase of one unit in family background factors, youth self-employment tends to decrease by approximately 0.103.